 The Wisconsin School Garden Network is dedicated to achieving greater inclusion and providing equal opportunity for good quality garden-based education in Wisconsin to people of all races, ethnicities, religions, genders, sexual orientations, gender identities, abilities, incomes, ages, geographic locations, and philosophies.

 Our goal is to create a place where educators, parents, and students from all cultures and socio-economic spheres can find resources that address their community’s specific needs.
 We hope this space will serve as a forum for people within and across Wisconsin communities to share ideas and resources in an environment that is inclusive, respectful, and equitable so that we can learn from each other’s experiences and perspectives.

 We are committed to promoting ideas and values that help build a more diverse and inclusive school garden movement, focusing on health equity, environmental awareness, and, above all, happy, healthy children.

-The Wisconsin School Garden Network is supported by the Cultivate Health Initiative (CHI), which is a joint project of Community GroundWorks and the Environmental Design Lab, in collaboration with healthTIDE and the Obesity Prevention Initiative.
+The Wisconsin School Garden Network is supported by the Cultivate Health Initiative (CHI), which is a joint project of Rooted (formerly of Community GroundWorks) and the Environmental Design Lab, in collaboration with healthTIDE and the Obesity Prevention Initiative.
 CHI is supported by many local, state and national partners including schools and school districts, regional health departments and health coalitions, and state agencies and organizations such as the Wisconsin Department Health Services, the Wisconsin Early Childhood Association, the Wisconsin Department of Public Instruction, and UW-Extension.